 My attempt to recreate an authentic Italian gelato fell short, but the magnificent Homemade Hot Fudge Sauce topping did not!

 Rich and luscious, this fudge topping turns ordinary vanilla ice cream into a delectable dessert!
+And it only takes minutes to make, plus it’s so delicious, you’ll want to drink this chocolate sauce!!!

 Hot Fudge Ice Cream Topping